Published

 One of the most striking elements of ‘Phoenix Fury‘ is how it intertwines Ifeatu’s personal story with Nigeria’s tumultuous history.
 The film captures key moments in the nation’s past, such as the Biafran War and the political unrest of the 1960s.
 These historical details provide a rich backdrop, deepening the narrative and highlighting broader socio-political issues.

 The creative decision to use different aspect ratios to signify different periods was also well executed.
 It’s a subtle detail that enhances the storytelling without drawing undue attention to itself.
 Many viewers might not even notice the aspect ratio changing at all.
 But it is a brilliant creative touch to the film.
 The art direction and costuming are also equally impressive.
-Perfectly situating each scene in its respective era.
+It perfectly situates each scene in its respective era.

-The cast of ”Phoenix Fury‘ delivers performances that elevate the film.
-Uzoamaka Aniunoh mesmerizing as Ifeatu, capturing the complexity of a woman shaped by trauma, grief, and a burning desire for justice.
-She seamlessly transitions from the vulnerable young Ifeatu to the determined and hardened Ewura Ama.
-Ama K. Abebrese carries that energy through in her portrayal of the older version of the protagonist.
-His delivery as a grieving widow who is unexpectedly reminded of her dark past further underscores the character’s transformation.
-Just like Ijeoma Grace Agu she carries the emotional weight of the narrative with poise, delivering a performance that is both restrained and deeply impactful.
-Supporting performances by Richard Mofe-Damijo, Adjetey Anang, Onyinue Odokro, Fadekemi Olumide, Alphonse Menyo and a host of others all add some depth to the story, with each actor bringing nuance to their roles.
+Supporting performances by Richard Mofe-Damijo, Ijeoma Grace Agu, Adjetey Anang, Onyinue Odokro, Fadekemi Olumide, Alphonse Menyo and a host of others all add some depth to the story, with each actor bringing nuance to their roles.
 Even first-time actors like Darryl Freeman (and another name I am struggling to remember) manage to hold their own, showcasing the strength of talent in this film.

-That said, the conclusion does make sense within the context of the story, offering a justifiable outcome to the events leading up to it.
-However, it also feels like Ifeoma Chukwuogo opted for a safer resolution, possibly to give her protagonist a semblance of closure.
-While this choice might not resonate with all viewers, it doesn’t diminish the overall impact of the film.
-The climax introduces a sudden change in tone, giving the film a vibe reminiscent of a James Bond classic.
+That said, the conclusion works within the context of the story, offering a justifiable outcome to the events that precede it.
+However, it also feels as though Ifeoma Chukwuogo opts for a safer resolution, perhaps to grant her protagonist a sense of closure.
+While this choice may not resonate with every viewer, it doesn’t diminish the film’s overall impact.
+Interestingly, the climax introduces a sudden shift in tone, evoking the feel of a classic James Bond thriller and adding an unexpected layer of intrigue to the finale.

 Also, the VFX elements deployed in the film could have been better executed.
 They felt more functional than immersive, lacking the polish that all the other creative elements of the film seemed to have.